staffanm/ferenda/lagen/nu/res/static/english.rst

 Lagen.nu is a non-profit, volunteer-run web site which provides access to legal information concerning the swedish legal system.
-It contains all statutes published in the main collection of statutory law, SFS (Svensk Författningssamling), as well as an archive of case law from the swedish supreme court, the supreme administrative court, and a number of special courts.
+It contains all statutes published in the main collection of statutory law, SFS (Svensk Författningssamling), an archive of case law from the swedish supreme court, the supreme administrative court, and a number of special courts, a large archive of preparatory works, a number of precental administrative decisions from a number of government agencies and regulations from several other government agencies.
 It also contains commentary on a number of the most important statutes, as well as important legal terms.
 These commentaries are written by law students and practicing lawyers.

 Collaborative commentaries
 --------------------------